 They try to name the impulse — though they feel no personal shame about their experiences — to use a pseudonym in print.
 Is it shame?
 Guilt?
 Fear?
 Embarrassment?
 Privacy?

 And isn’t judgment so much easier without all the details?
-Details just muck things up; broad pronouncements crumble in the face of them.
 Much simpler to debate if everything is simplified, glossed over, lumped together: a blob of clay.
+Details just muck things up.

 So even as I called for speaking out, I was discovering layers of difficulty.
 How could we speak more freely about these issues with such limited vocabulary?
 We lack the words to figure out what’s normal, to address what feels bad, and simply, to tell each other what happened — because we’re relying on the language of a system designed to avoid these topics.